Note: You must be the org's Google admin to complete the steps below. You'll also need to have Salesforce System administrator access.

 - From here, upload the metadata file you downloaded from G Suite.
 Click Create to configure the SAML settings in Salesforce.
 You'll be redirected to a page similar to what you see below.

 - Name this whatever you'd like.
-You can leave the name as is if you wish.
+You can leave the name as you wish.
 Change the SAML Identity Type to Assertion contains the Federation ID from the User object.
 Ensure the Service Provider Initiated Request Binding is set to HTTP POST, then click Save.

 - From the Quick Find box, type My Domain and choose My Domain.